Accumulo 2.x Documentation >> Development >> High-Speed Ingest

 The timestamp assigned by Accumulo will be the same for every key in the file.
 This could cause problems if the file contains multiple keys that are identical except for the timestamp.
 In this case, the sort order of the keys will be undefined.
 This could occur if an insert and an update were in the same bulk import file.

 It is possible to efficiently write many mutations to Accumulo in parallel via a MapReduce job.
 Typically, a MapReduce job will process data that lives in HDFS and write mutations to Accumulo using AccumuloOutputFormat.
-For more information on how use to use MapReduce with Accumulo, see the MapReduce documentation and the MapReduce example code.
+For more information on how use to use MapReduce with Accumulo, see the MapReduce documentation.